zlatko-michailov/abc/README.md

 ##### `diag_line_ostream`
 This is a specialization of `line_ostream` that also has the most fields, but there is no extra space to reduce volume.
-This class is recommended for automatic collectoin and shipment to a remote location.
+This class is recommended for automatic collection and shipment to a remote location.

 ##### `test_line_ostream`
 This is a specialization of `line_ostream` that has the minimum number of fields.